-- 5. Provide for county elected and appointed officers and employees, their selection, powers, duties, qualifications, and compensation, and the terms of county appointed officers and employees.
+- 6. Provide for county elected and appointed officers and employees, their selection, powers, duties, qualifications, and compensation, and the terms of county appointed officers and employees.
 However, after adoption of a home rule charter, a county elected office may not be eliminated or combined with another office except upon approval of a majority of the electors of the county voting upon the question at a primary or general election or pursuant to the county officer combination, separation, or redesignation procedures of chapter 11-10.2.
 A home rule charter may not diminish the term of office for which a current county officer was elected, redesignate that elected office during that term as appointed, or reduce the salary of the office for that term.
-This subsection does not authorize a county to redesignate the elected offices of sheriff and state's attorney as appointed, except as provided in section 11-10-02.3. - 6.
-Provide for all matters pertaining to county elections, except as to qualifications of electors. - 7.
+This subsection does not authorize a county to redesignate the elected offices of sheriff and state's attorney as appointed, except as provided in section 11-10-02.3. - 7.
+Provide for all matters pertaining to county elections, except as to qualifications of electors. - 8.
 Provide for the adoption, amendment, repeal, initiative, referral, enforcement, and civil and criminal penalties for violation of ordinances, resolutions, and regulations to carry out its governmental and proprietary powers and to provide for public health, safety, morals, and welfare.
-However, this subsection does not confer any authority to regulate any industry or activity which is regulated by state law or by rules adopted by a state agency. - 8.
-Lay out or vacate public grounds, and provide through its governing body for the construction, use, operation, designation, and regulation of a county road system. - 9.
-Provide for zoning, planning, and subdivision of public or private property within the county limits but outside the zoning authority of any city or organized township. - 10.
-Exercise in the conduct of its affairs all powers usually exercised by a corporation. - 11.
+This subsection does not confer any authority to regulate any industry or activity regulated by state law or by rules adopted by a state agency.
+This subsection is subject to the provisions of section 62.1-01-03. - 9.
+Lay out or vacate public grounds, and provide through its governing body for the construction, use, operation, designation, and regulation of a county road system. - 10.
+Provide for zoning, planning, and subdivision of public or private property within the county limits but outside the zoning authority of any city or organized township.
+This subsection is subject to the provisions of section 62.1-01-03. - 11.
+Exercise in the conduct of its affairs all powers usually exercised by a corporation. - 12.
 Contract with and receive grants from any other governmental entity or agency, with respect to any local, state, or federal program, project, or works.